 Joel Enfield, Assistant Digital Producer at the National Theatre, showed how photography and film have an active part in preserving and making the costume collection accessible.
 For each production at the NT, actors are photographed in costume at high resolution, and some are filmed on a turntable to provide a 360-degree view of the costume as worn.
 These digital assets are used in turn for curated content, including online exhibitions of archive materials through the NT’s Backstage App and in the exhibition on the Google Cultural Institute, ‘Costume at the National Theatre’.
 In addition, exhibitions on the main NT site feature both the actual archival items and supporting digital content, such as the ‘Revolution in Design: Jocelyn Herbert’ exhibition on her stage design.

 The last presentation highlighted an aspect of the invaluable work of volunteers.
 Margaret Boulton, a volunteer from the V&A Theatre and Performance Department, demonstrated how to create a cheap and practical padded coat hanger for costumes, using polyester wadding and a calico cover.
-Boulton provided a pattern for the latter, which can be downloaded here.
+You can find the instructions in our Resources section.